An Illustrated History of Old Sutton in St. Helens, Lancashire

-The sixty-seven years-old haulage hand from Milton Street died in St.Helens Hospital just over two weeks after being injured in No. 2 Pit.
-He was struck down on September 24th, 1949 by a runaway empty tub that young inexperienced Thomas Maher of Sutton Road had failed to secure.
+The 67-years-old haulage hand from Milton Street died in St.Helens Hospital just over two weeks after being injured in No. 2 pit.
+He was struck down on September 24th 1949 by a runaway empty tub that young inexperienced Thomas Maher of Sutton Road had failed to secure.
 Since the accident, a warrick (or warwick) safety device had been installed by the management to prevent unbalanced loads from running away at that location.
 This was too late for elderly Irishman Peter Fitzhenry, who'd worked at Sutton Manor for many years despite only having one arm.
-The man who C. Tyrer, the President of the Lancashire and Cheshire Miners Federation, described as a "grand type of worker", lost an arm in 1917 as a result of injuries sustained in the Battle of Arras, after volunteering to fight for the British in WW1.
+The man who Charles Tyrer, the President of the Lancashire and Cheshire Miners Federation, described as a 'grand type of worker' lost an arm in 1917 as a result of injuries sustained in the Battle of Arras, after volunteering to fight for the British in WW1.

 Changing the cutter picks on the road heading machine which cut the coal then transported it back down the shaft

-There were a number of industrial disputes at Sutton Manor during its lifetime.
-In 1950, twenty-five miners at the pit and twenty-six at Bold Colliery were each ordered to pay £10 damages by a court at Widnes for breach of contract.
-This was through an unofficial strike that they'd undertaken in March in which they cited unfair conditions.
-Most of the miners refused to pay their fines, so in September the Coal Board returned to court and obtained committal orders against 21 men at Sutton Manor.
-A 42-years-old miner called John (or Jim) Horrocks was the first to be arrested and was imprisoned in Walton and then Preston jail.
-This outraged the miners at Sutton Manor and Bold pits, who held meetings and voted to go out on strike once again.
+On April 17th 1950, 25 miners at Sutton Manor and 26 at Bold Colliery were each ordered to pay £10 damages by a court at Widnes for breach of contract.
+This was through separate unofficial strikes that had been undertaken in March.
+At Sutton Manor miners had walked away from the coal face and refused to work for three days after a mechanical coal cutter had broken down.
+They said it would have been unsafe to have continued, but the coal board disagreed.
+Most of the miners refused to pay their fines, so in September the NCB returned to court and obtained committal orders against 21 men at Sutton Manor.
+A 42-years-old miner called John Horrocks from Skelmersdale was the first to be arrested and was imprisoned for 28 days in Walton and then Preston jail.
+This outraged the 1200 miners at Sutton Manor and 1000 men at Bold, who held meetings and voted to go out on strike.